arnegue/NMEA-Seatalk-Multiplexer/README.md

 Since I noticed some hardware/driver related errors, I implemented a watchdog.
 If activated in ``config.json`` via ``Watchdog.Enable`` the watchdog will work within the ``TaskWatcher``.
 The ``TaskWatcher`` is responsible to watch every (nearly) daemonic spawned tasks.
 These tasks shall not terminate.
-If so the watchdog won't be reset and an immediate system reset will happen.
+If so the watchdog won't be reset, ``Watchdog.PreviousResets`` get incremented and an immediate system reset will happen.
+The watchdog only gets started if enabled and ``Watchdog.PreviousResets`` is smaller than ``Watchdog.MaxResets`` to avoid bootloop.
+If it is bigger or equal, it only gets logged.
+The reset of ``Watchdog.PreviousResets`` back to 0 has to be done manually.

 ### Windows